WyattBlue/auto-editor/CONTRIBUTING.md

 ### Code styling

-Auto-Editor uses black to keep the code tidy and consistent.
-Install black with:
+Auto-Editor uses black and isort to keep the code tidy and consistent.
+Install with:
 ```
-pip install black
+pip install black isort
 ```

-Run black on the root folder.
-Do this every time you make a change.
+Run isort and black on the root folder in this order.
+Apply this to your code before you commit it.
 ```
+isort auto_editor
 black auto_editor
 ```